amy1hwang/pbo-musicians/README.md

   * Angular

 ## Setup Instruction
+* In your Terminal:
   1. Clone repository.
   2. Change directory to 'pbomusicians'
   2. Run $ npm install in Terminal.
   3. Run $ bower install in Terminal.
+* In Firebase:
+  1. Create a new project.
+  2. Click 'Add Firebase to your web app' and copy the key value.
+  3. Paste the key value in api-keys.ts.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.